 Of course, before you can be admitted into a DPT program you need to complete an undergraduate degree.
 In fact, you can have any major in college and as long as you finish the right prereqs for PT school, you can apply through PTCAS.
 PTCAS is the central application system for physical therapy schools.

-How Long Does It Take to Become a Physical Therapist_
+- How to Become a Physical Therapist

 High School Students Thinking About Physical Therapy